atmcgrath/workshops/bitsy.md

 ## UX design

 - How will your player know what to do?
-  - Dialogues and Sprite interactions
+  - Dialogs and Sprite interactions
+- What are the spaces/levels/narrative beats?
+  - Rooms, dialogs
 - Set up challenges and conditions
-  - Locked exits, dialogs
+  - Locked exits, dialogs, variables
-- What should the spaces

 # Your turn! {.scrollable}

+- Give your game a title
-- Create two rooms
+- Create two rooms and customize them with tiles
-- Create an exit/entrance between the two rooms
+- Create an exit to link the two rooms
+- Place a sprite and some items
 - Create an ending
-- Place tiles to create obstacles
-- Place your sprite and items
-- Edit your user interface dialog
+- Edit and add dialogs for

 ## Challenges

 - Customize your colors
 - Customize your avatar, sprites, tiles, and items
 - Create a locked exit
+- Customize music and blips

 # End-game {background-color="indigo"}